opencv/opencv/doc/tutorials/imgproc/imgtrans/sobel_derivatives/sobel_derivatives.markdown

 @note
     When the size of the kernel is `3`, the Sobel kernel shown above may produce noticeable inaccuracies (after all, Sobel is only an approximation of the derivative).
-OpenCV addresses this inaccuracy for kernels of size 3 by using the :scharr:\`Scharr function.
+OpenCV addresses this inaccuracy for kernels of size 3 by using the @ref cv::Scharr function.
 This is as fast but more accurate than the standar Sobel function.
 It implements the following kernels:
     \f[G_{x} = \begin{bmatrix}
     -3 & 0 & +3  \\